AbinashBishoyi/zegoggl.es/_posts/2009-05-20-twitter-dreams-part-1:-introduction.markdown

 ---
-  title: "twitter dreams part 1: introduction"
+  title: "Twitter dreams part 1: introduction"
 ---

 Twitter has sometimes been described as a new form of collective, connected consciousness, some people compare